+Price to Discounts and Proceeds to Investors(1) Commissions(2) Company(1)(3)

+(1) Dive consider interest if any from the data of incurred to the data of

-Investors(1) Commissions(2) Proceeds to the Company(1)(3) Per Unit % % % Total \$ \$ (1) Plus accrued interest, if any, from the date e of issuance t o the date of
+Plus accrued interest, if any, from the date of issuance to the date of delivery.

-- (1) Plus accrued interest, if any, from the date of issuance to the date of delivery. - (2) The Company has agreed to indemnify the Underwriters against, and to provide contribution with respect to, certain liabilities, including liabilities under the Securities Act of 1933, as amended (the "Securities Act").
-See "Plan of Distribution." - (3) Before deducting expenses payable by the Company estimated at \$
+- (2) The Company has agreed to indemnify the Underwriters against, and to provide contribution with respect to, certain liabilities, including liabilities under the Securities Act of 1933, as amended (the "Securities Act").
+See "Underwriting." - (3) Before deducting expenses payable by the Company estimated at \$625,000.

 The Units offered by this Prospectus are offered by the Underwriters subject to prior sale, withdrawal, cancellation or modification of the offer without notice, to delivery to and acceptance by the Underwriters and to certain further conditions.
-It is expected that delivery of the Units will be made at the office of Lehman Brothers Inc., New York, New York or through the facilities of The Depository Trust Company, on or about , 1997.
+It is expected that delivery of the Units will be made at the office of Lehman Brothers Inc., New York, New York or through the facilities of The Depository Trust Company, on or about August 4, 1997.